Derek Heeren, Ph.D., P.E.

 - MSYM 452/852 Irrigation Systems Management (fall semesters)

 - MSYM 855 Advanced Irrigation Management (spring of even years)

 About Derek Heeren

-The overarching objective of Derek's research program is to enhance and improve both the sustainability of water resources (water quantity and water quality) and the profitability of agricultural production in Nebraska and the Great Plains.
+The overarching objective of Dr. Heeren's research program is to enhance both the sustainability and the profitability of agricultural production in Nebraska and the Great Plains.
 The objective of his teaching program is to prepare students to be wise managers of irrigation, water resources, and agricultural systems.
-Derek obtained his doctorate while working as a Research Engineer in the Biosystems and Agricultural Engineering Department at Oklahoma State University.
-He received his bachelor’s and master’s degrees in agricultural and biosystems engineering from South Dakota State University.
-Before graduate school, Derek spent two years working at a geotechnical engineering firm in the St. Louis, Missouri, area.
-Derek grew up on a farm in southeastern South Dakota and developed an interest in conserving natural resources while participating in FFA land judging and natural resources competitions.
+He teaches courses in mechanized systems mangaement and agricultural engineering, advises undergraduate and graduate students, and is coadvisor for the Mechanized Systems Management Club.
+Students working with Derek get hands-on experience with irrigation technology while working with industry partners.
+Derek recently published a textbook on Irrigation Systems Management, available at https://asabe.org/ism.
+He also has various leadership roles in ASABE and is the coordinator for the partnership between the Daugherty Water for Food Global Institute (DWFI) and the IHE Delft Institute for Water Education, Delft, the Netherlands.
+Before starting graduate school, Derek spent two years working at a civil engineering firm in the St. Louis, Missouri, area.
+He grew up on a farm in southeastern South Dakota and developed an interest in conserving natural resources while participating in FFA land judging and natural resources competitions.
+He is married to Amber and has four children (ages 11 to 17).

 Honors and Awards